History of Formula One: Era of factory Italian and Mercedes front-engine cars (1950–1957)

-The Motorcycle World Championships was introduced in 1949.
+The Motorcycle World Championships were introduced in 1949.
 In 1950, the FIA responded with the first ever official World Championship for Drivers.
-The championship series, to be held across six of the 'major' Grands Prix of Europe plus the Indianapolis 500, was in effect a formalization of what had already been developing in Grand Prix racing during the previous years.
+The championship series, to be held across six of the 'major' Grands Prix of Europe plus the Indianapolis 500, was a formalization of what had already been developing in Grand Prix racing during the previous years.
 Italian teams of Alfa Romeo, Ferrari, and Maserati were best positioned to dominate the early years.
 Other national manufacturers – such as the French manufacturer Talbot or the British BRM – competed, although less successfully.
 A number of private cars also took part in local races.
 The Italian and German factory teams in those days often employed 2 to 3 drivers whose nationality was the same as the team's and at least 1 foreign driver; for example the Alfa Romeo team in 1950 consisted of Italian drivers Giuseppe Farina, Luigi Fagioli and Piero Taruffi; and Argentine driver Juan Manuel Fangio.